munificent/craftinginterpreters/book/optimization.md

 When doing profiling work, you almost always want to profile an optimized "release" build of your program since that reflects the performance story your end users experience.
-Compiler optimizations like inlining can dramatically affect which parts of the code are performance hotspots.
+Compiler optimizations, like inlining, can dramatically affect which parts of the code are performance hotspots.
 Hand-optimizing a debug build risks sending you off "fixing" problems that the optimizing compiler will already solve for you.